NicolBolas/Proposal-Ideas/Stateless Subobjects.md

-% Stateless Subobjects and Types, v0.7
+% Stateless Subobjects and Types, pre-release v2
 %
-% July 7, 2016
+% July 13, 2016

 This proposal specifies the ability to declare member and base class subobjects which do not take up space in the objects they are contained within.
 It also allows the user to define classes which will always be used in such a fashion.